wp-plugins/mashsharer/readme.txt

 <h4>Is there a shortcode for pages and posts?</h4>
 Use the shortcode [mashshare] to embed the Share Buttons in pages or posts.

+<h4>Why do i get a blank page when i try to activate or uninstall the plugin</h4>
+Most times this is a result of some php server limits.
+Check your logfiles to see which values must be increased.
+I can also assist you with such problems, but keep in mind that they are mostly not caused by this plugin.

 == Official Site ==
 * http://www.digitalsday.com